Jola people: Religion

-Overall, more than half of Jolas (54%) are Muslims.
+Overall, the majority of Jolas (91%) are Muslims.
 In Gambia, 90% of Jolas are Muslims.
 Some Jolas continue to follow their traditional religion and rituals in spite of the influence of Islam and Christianity in recent times.
 Even though some accepted Islam after the Soninke-Marabout war, they honour the traditional use of palm wine in their rituals.
 They have one God that they associate with the natural phenomena like sky, rain, and the year, Emit or Ata Emit, literally, "To Whom Belongs The Universe" or "The Master-Owner Of The Universe".
 They have charms and sacred precincts that they honour and with which they communicate (but do not worship).
 The Jola people believe that spirits called Bakin or Eneerti (Mandinka Jalang) can protect their families, their villages, and their rice fields; and can even protect them from conversion to Islam and Christianity.

 Before the influence of Islam and Christianity in their ways of beliefs, all Jolas placed great respect in the proper observation of funeral ceremony, and still today some do, for they are of the belief that it enables the dead person's soul to go to its final destination to join his or her ancestors.
 It was and still is strongly accepted by those Jolas who still practice their ancestral religion that without performing these funeral sacred rites, the soul is prevented from entering the presence of the creator (Ata Amit), and the ancestors.
 Jolas believed strongly in living a good humanistic life in this world.
 They believe that if one lives a bad life in this world, when the person dies the soul of the dead person is punished to become an exile spirit with no bed to lie on.
 In the Jola Cassa subgroup this exile spirit is called a Holowa.
-This exile spirit becomes a roaming spirit with no respect from the other spirits.
+This exiled spirit becomes a roaming spirit with no respect from the other spirits.

 Some Jola religious festivals include the Samay, Kumpo and Niasse.